I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Since ancient times, women have been pushed into a secondary role.
 The Greek philosopher Aristotle, who lived 2,300 years ago, gave his opinion that, “The relation of male to female is naturally that of superior to inferior, of the ruling to the ruled.
 This general principle must similarly hold good of all human beings generally.”

-While some women rose to positions of great power (Cleopatra, Elizabeth I of England, and Catherine the Great of Russia spring to mind), Aristotle’s sexist view pretty much dominated for two thousand years.
+While some women rose to positions of great power (Cleopatra, Elizabeth I of England, and Catherine the Great of Russia spring to mind), Aristotle’s sexist view pretty much dominated for 2,000 years.

 The First Feminists